KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/initial-dex-offering.md

 Furthermore, through our decentralized exchange, AtomicDEX, the IDO allows an entrepreneur to release their product in a manner that mitigates and even eliminates many of the issues regarding hackers and human error.

-With the advantage of Komodo’s privacy technology, the participants in a IDO are empowered with their right to barter in private.
+With the advantage of Komodo’s privacy technology, the participants in an IDO are empowered with their right to barter in private.

 ## The Process of Creating a New Blockchain in the Komodo Ecosystem

-Formerly, coding and generating the blockchain itself were a most difficult aspect of the development process.
+Formerly, coding and generating the blockchain itself were the most difficult aspects of the development process.
 Now, the Komodo team has simplified the process into easy steps.
 Through Komodo’s Iguana Core technology (introduced in Part I), the entrepreneur can create a new independent blockchain by entering just two simple commands in the command prompt of their computer.

 The following steps rely on one of Komodo’s underlying software processes that run in the background on a user’s computer.
 The name of this software is the "Komodo daemon," or `komodod`, for brevity. `komodod` is rooted in Iguana Core technology.